DoubleML/doubleml-for-r/CONTRIBUTING.md

 ### Unit Tests and Test Coverage
 We use the **testthat** package for unit testing.
 Unit testing is considered to be a fundamental part of the development workflow.
-We recommend to read the [chapter on testing](https://r-pkgs.org/tests.html) of Hadley Wickham's book R packages.
+We recommend to read the [chapter on testing](https://r-pkgs.org/tests.html) of Hadley Wickham's book R Packages.
 The tests are located in the `tests/testthat` subfolder.
 The test coverage is determined with the `covr` package.
 Coverage reports for the package, PRs, branches etc. are available from